TabbycatDebate/tabbycat/docs/features/draw-generation-bp.rst

 To give some intuition for the useful range: In round 9, a strict ordering by number of positions seen at least once occurs for approximately :math:`\alpha < 0.742`.
 A strict ordering by number of times in the most frequent position occurs for :math:`\alpha>3`.
 Changing :math:`\alpha` outside the range :math:`[0.742, 3]` will still affect the relative (cardinal) weighting *between teams*, but will not affect the *ordinal* ranking of possible histories.

-The purpose of weighting costs by :math:`n_\mathbf{h}` is to prioritize those teams who have competed in every round over those who have competed in fewer rounds.
+The purpose of weighting costs by :math:`n_\mathbf{h}` is to prioritise those teams who have competed in every round over those who have competed in fewer rounds.

 Population variance